programmfabrik/easydb-documentation/en/webfrontend/rightsmanagement/users/users.md

 ## System rights

-For a listing of the system rights, see [Computer Management](../rightsmanagement.md).
+For a listing of the system rights, see [Rights Management](../rightsmanagement.md).
 Note that context-dependent system rights may also be available, if any, not listed here.

 ## Authorizations

-A list of all rights can be found under [Computer Management](../rightsmanagement.md).
+A list of all rights can be found under [Rights Management](../rightsmanagement.md).
 Please note that not all of the listed rights are available depending on the context.